vladanl/Pyto/README.md

 + Statsmodels
 + SymPy: Currently needed only for development
 + PySeg: Needed only if Pyseg colocalization processing is followed by Pyto.
 Make sure Pyto comes before PySeg in PYTHONPATH because PySeg contains an older version of Pyto
+* PyTorch: Needed only for neural net classification

 ### Installation ###